 The Nature of First Year Medical School Exams in Nigeria

-Both the first and second semester of first year medical exam consist of three (3) Parts
+Both the first and second semester of first-year medical exam consists of three (3) Parts

 - The Essay;

 - The Multiple Choice Questions

 This is usually similar to other exams in every other first-year course in the university and the exam format is dependent on the choice of the department and their Head.

 The Pre-clinical Medical School Exams in Nigeria

 This is the next medical school exam one takes after successfully passing all the first-year medical exams.

 One exam taken within this period is the infamous rate-limiting exam called the 2nd MBBS exam.